D.C. officer says ‘rage’ of former New York cop on Jan. 6 ‘put me in fear of my life’

-“Mr. Webster trained for years to show restraint in times of chaos, ensure public safety and protect public order,” the officer wrote in a statement read out loud by Assistant U.S. Attorney Hava Mirell during a hearing in U.S. District Court in Washington.
+“Mr. Webster trained for years to show restraint in times of chaos, ensure public safety and protect public order,” the officer wrote in a statement read aloud by Assistant U.S. Attorney Hava Mirell during a hearing in U.S. District Court in Washington.
 “He deliberately chose to dishonor himself, as well as fellow former service officers, motivated by what we now know was political ignorance.”

-Webster, 55, served in the Marines and spent 20 years in the New York Police Department, according to court filings.
-He has been detained since his arrest in February, one of about 50 defendants jailed pending trial of the roughly 500 accused of participating in the riot.
+Webster, 55, served in the U.S. Marine Corps and spent 20 years in the New York Police Department, according to court filings.
+He has been detained since his arrest in February, one of about 50 defendants jailed pending trial of the roughly 500 accused of participating in the riot at the Capitol.

-Judge Amit Mehta on Tuesday released Webster to home confinement — despite describing video of his actions as “some of the worst behavior, some of the most assaultive conduct that I’ve seen.”
+U.S. District Judge Amit Mehta on Tuesday released Webster to home confinement — despite describing video of his actions as “some of the worst behavior, some of the most assaultive conduct that I’ve seen.”

 A brief portion of that video has been released publicly.
-In it, a man prosecutors identified as Webster is seen yelling profanities at officers, then striking one with a Marine Corps flag and tackling that officer to the ground.
+In it, a man prosecutors identified as Webster is seen shouting profanities at officers, then striking one with a metal pole flying a Marine Corps flag and tackling that officer to the ground.

-Webster faces seven federal charges, including assaulting police and bringing a dangerous weapon onto the Capitol grounds.
+Webster faces seven federal charges, including assaulting police and taking a dangerous weapon onto the Capitol grounds.

-The officer, identified in documents only as N.R., described himself as a former foreman in the U.S. Navy, and said he had read that Webster served in the Marines and the New York police.
+The officer, identified in documents only as N.R., described himself as a former foreman in the U.S. Navy and said he had read that Webster served in the Marines and with the New York City police.

 “I’m in shock, and deeply disappointed, that an individual that served in those honorable professions would . . . put me in fear of my life,” he wrote.

-The officer described walking into “a toxic and chaotic environment” on the west side of the Capitol, hit with curses and chemical spray.
+The officer described walking into “a toxic and chaotic environment” on the west side of the Capitol, where he was hit with curses and chemical spray.
 Webster, he said, charged the metal barricades separating police from protesters.

 “His fists were clenched,” the officer wrote.
 “He pushed me to the ground and tried to violently tear away my gas mask and helmet.”
-He recalled seeing “the rage in Mr. Webster’s face” as he choked on the strap of his own protective gear.
+He recalled seeing “the rage in Mr. Webster’s face” as he was choked by the strap of his own protective gear.

 The officer said he was rescued by others in the crowd; had he not been, he said, the assault “could have easily have left my wife and two small children without a husband and father.”

-Other officers injured during the riot, among nearly 140 authorities say were assaulted, have been lobbying Republican members of Congress to publicly acknowledge the seriousness and brutality they experienced.
+Other officers injured during the riot, among nearly 140 who authorities say were assaulted, have been lobbying Republican members of Congress to publicly acknowledge the seriousness and brutality of the attack they experienced.

-According to the Associated Press, on Friday House Minority Leader Kevin McCarthy, (R-Calif.) told the officers he would raise their concerns privately with members of his party.
-House Speaker Nancy Pelosi announced a day earlier that she was creating a special committee to investigate the attack that left five dead.
+According to the Associated Press, on Friday, House Minority Leader Kevin McCarthy, (R-Calif.) told the officers he would raise their concerns privately with members of his caucus.
+House Speaker Nancy Pelosi (D-Calif.) announced a day earlier that she was creating a special committee to investigate the attack that left five dead.

 In an FBI interview released by his defense, Webster says he “feels bad” about calling the officer “a traitor.”
 Webster, according to the interview, described the altercation as a “barroom type of moment.”